sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 <div class="note">

 I'm currently doing things in [world space](https://gamedev.stackexchange.com/questions/65783/what-are-world-space-and-eye-space-in-game-development).
 Doing things in view-space also known as eye-space, is more standard as objects can have lighting issues when they are further away from the origin.
-If we wanted to use view-space, we would have include the rotation due to the view matrix as well.
+If we wanted to use view-space, we would have included the rotation due to the view matrix as well.
 We'd also have to transform our light's position using something like `view_matrix * model_matrix * light_position` to keep the calculation from getting messed up when the camera moves.

 There are advantages to using view space.
-The main one is when you have massive worlds doing lighting and other calculations in model spacing can cause issues as floating point precision degrades when numbers get really large.
+The main one is when you have massive worlds doing lighting and other calculations in model spacing can cause issues as floating-point precision degrades when numbers get really large.
 View space keeps the camera at the origin meaning all calculations will be using smaller numbers.
 The actual lighting math ends up the same, but it does require a bit more setup.

 </div>

-With that change our lighting now looks correct.
+With that change, our lighting now looks correct.

 ![./diffuse_right.png](./diffuse_right.png)